 Brittany has been a featured guest artist at numerous festivals including the International Trombone Festival, the International Women’s Brass Conference, and the American Trombone Workshop.
-She was a winner of Astral Artist’s 2017 National Auditions.
-She was also the winner of the 2015 National Collegiate Solo Competition hosted by the U.S. Army Band, the 2010 Eisenberg-Fried Brass Concerto Competition at the Manhattan School of Music, and she was the recipient of the Zulalian Foundation Award in 2014.
+She was a winner of Astral Artist’s National Auditions as well as the winner of the National Collegiate Solo Competition hosted by the U.S. Army Band, the Eisenberg-Fried Brass Concerto Competition at the Manhattan School of Music, and she was the recipient of the Zulalian Foundation Award in Boston.
 Her trombone quartet Boston Based won the 2017 International Trombone Association’s Quartet Competition.
-In early 2018, Brittany was awarded 2nd place in The American Prize solo instrumentalist competition.
+In 2018, Brittany was awarded 2nd place in The American Prize solo instrumentalist competition.
 A prizewinner in numerous other competitions, upon graduation from the Manhattan School of Music, she received the coveted John Clark Award for outstanding accomplishment in Brass Performance.

 A native of Park Ridge, Illinois, Brittany Lasch earned her Doctor of Musical Arts degree from Boston University, where she received the Brass Department Award.
 She also holds a Master of Music degree from Yale School of Music.
-With a deep commitment to education, she has been a featured teacher and performer at events such as the American Trombone Workshop, the Arkansas Trombone Day, and the UW Whitewater Trombone Day.
+With a deep commitment to education, she has been a featured teacher and performer at events such as the DC Trombone Workshop, the Arkansas Trombone Day, and the UW Whitewater Trombone Day.
 She has presented masterclasses at universities across the country.
 Her principal teachers include Toby Oft, Scott Hartman, and Steve Norrell.